JThomas404/hcs-iam-rbac-policy-as-code-design/RBAC-PAC-IMPLEMENTATION-PLAN.md

    - imported assignments
    - managed versus imported versus lookup status
 2. Add descriptive comments and descriptions for each group and role mapping.
-3. Normalize current HCS exports into Terraform-ready inventory structures.
+3. Normalise current HCS exports into Terraform-ready inventory structures.
 4. Decide resource-by-resource whether each object should be:
    - imported into state
    - managed directly